-This project is from my how-to book, Felt Wee Folk.
+This project is from the first edition of my how-to book, Felt Wee Folk: Enchanting Projects.
 I showed how to make the cat pin on HGTV’s The Carol Duvall Show soon after the book came out in 2003.
 Here are the same pieces we used in the step-by-step demonstration on the show.

-Living without TV, I was unaware of the numerous cable craft shows and now have been exposed to this new term “tutorial” used on blogs.
-I’m slowly crawling out of my sewing room, but question how a person can both do their creative work and keep in touch with the vast sewing/fibers network!
+Living without TV, I was unaware of the numerous cable craft shows and was unfamiliar with this new term “tutorial” on the internet.
+I’m slowly crawling out of my peaceful sewing room, but question how a person can both do their creative work and keep in touch with the vast sewing/fibers network!
 I suppose, like everything, it’s a question of balance.
 I hope that you enjoy this cat pin project and use it as a launching pad for other ideas of your own.
 You can read and see earlier posts about my pin business here.

 FELT CAT PIN: To complete the project, you’ll need to understand how to do a blanket stitch, chain stitch, satin stitch and fly stitch.

 Materials: 1″ pin back, pinking shears, embroidery needles, 2 green glass beads (about 1/4″), embroidery floss: black, brown, orange, gold, light green, wool felt: 2-1/4″ x 2″ pink, 1-1/2″ x 1-3/4″ blue, 1-1/4 x 1-1/2″ orange

 Step 1.
 Cut out shapes from wool felt: orange for cat, blue for the middle layer and pink for the bottom layer.

 Step 2.
 Sew the pin back to the bottom layer with floss or sewing thread.